tiprankstipranks

 Heavy U.S. Market Concentration

-With the vast majority of its assets in U.S. stocks, the ETF is highly sensitive to the U.S. market and offers limited international diversification.
+With the vast majority of assets in U.S. stocks and only a small slice abroad, the fund is highly tied to the health of the U.S. market.

-Several large financial positions such as JPMorgan Chase and Wells Fargo have shown weak recent performance, which can drag on the fund if this continues.
+Some major financial holdings like JPMorgan Chase and Wells Fargo have shown weak year-to-date performance, which can drag on the fund if this trend continues.

 JDVL vs. SPDR S&P 500 ETF (SPY)